-- It also grows in thorny thickets that suppress native vegetation and make it difficult for animals to access to water and food.
+- It grows in thorny thickets that make it difficult for animals to access to water and food.

 What you can do about it:

-- Weed wrenches can assist with removing English hawthorn.
-If you are in Washington County, we lend these tools for free from our tool library.
+- Weed wrenches can assist with removing hawthorn.
+If you are in Washington County, we lend these tools for free from our Tool Loan Program.

-English hawthorn looks similar to native Douglas hawthorn.
-Like English hawthorn, Douglas hawthorn has stout thorns, but its leaves are only weakly lobed and its fruits are blackish, rather than dark red.
+The native Douglas hawthorn looks similar to English hawthorn.
+Douglas hawthorn has stout thorns, like English hawthorn, but its leaves are weakly lobed and its fruits are dark purple, rather than dark red.